 Learn all about Hotel Ads.

 Hotel Ads is currently under controlled beta testing and is available to select advertisers only.
 Please contact your account manager for details on how you may be able to join.

-Hotel Ads is a new hotel search experience designed to showcase your real-time room rates to potential customers on the Microsoft Bing search results pages and within Microsoft Bing Maps.
+Hotel Ads is a hotel search experience designed to showcase your real-time room rates to potential customers on the Bing search results pages and within Bing Maps.
 Hotel Ads complement your existing ad campaigns, allowing you to reach travelers who are looking to book now.

 Drive bookings.
 When customers are searching for hotels, Hotel Ads will connect them to you directly.